Faith Formation Implementation Team November 2017 Update

 Deepening Spiritual Engagement, a document authored by Greg Baker—campus minister at Mercyhurst University and a member of the task force—served as a basis for many of the recommendations that were proposed.
 All are encouraged to read the document as they prepare to offer feedback.

-Catholic Diocese of Erie to open Mother Teresa Academy in downtown Erie
+Diocese to open Mother Teresa Academy in downtown Erie

-Implementation Guide for parishes not restructuring at this time
+Implementation Guides for parishes merging, partnering or not restructuring at this time

 New resources are now available for parishes that are merging, those that are partnering and those that are experiencing no changes at this time.
 Hard copies are being mailed to all priests and all parishes.